ZixiangLiu/Name-yourself-in-Chinese/README.txt

 	Generally the app is designed for those who like Chinese culture and wish to have a Chinese name.
 While businessmen who want to have Chinese Business card will find this app is the only option on the market.

 	Existing Apps
-	Since similar apps in appstore cannot generate business card, and cannot show correct way of writing the name, let only writing practice, our app is tailored for business oriented customers.
+	Since similar apps in Appstore cannot generate business card, and cannot show correct way of writing the name, let only writing practice, our app is tailored for business oriented customers.

 	How to use
 	By input an English last name, the application would automatically generate a corresponding Chinese last name.
 And then depend on users’ gender and specific requirements like (sound-like, concept behind name or easy-writing), the application would show a list of results to users.